SalvatorePreviti/roaring-node/README.md

 - Locally, run `npm run build` and `npm run doc` to generate the final C source and generate the doc
 - Be sure `master` contains all the changes, and all is pushed.
 - Merge `master` into `publish` with a pull request, this will create a new release and prebuild and publish all the binaries for the new release.
 This will also update the docs.
+- Verify that the github action `Publish` went well and is completed.
+This action is triggered by any change in `publish` branch.
 - Run manually the github action `publish to npm` via the Button in the actions page only if all the previous steps were successful